justwriteclick/docslikecode/_learn/05-cd-for-docs.md

    }
    ```

-## CICD: Deploy a Jekyll Project using GitHub Pages
+## Deploy a Jekyll Project using GitHub Pages

 [GitHub Pages](https://pages.github.com/) is a hosted offering from GitHub itself so you can make web sites by building from GitHub repositories.
 For your GitHub account, you get one site and with an organization account you get another site, plus you can have unlimited project sites.